Writing

 what's the difference between a value proposition and a tagline

-A tagline is built for memorability — Nike's 'Just Do It' doesn't explain what Nike sells.
+A tagline is built for memorability and doesn't need to explain what you sell.
 A value proposition is functional: it names the customer, the problem, and the outcome.
-Taglines belong on merchandise; value propositions anchor your homepage and pitch deck where the goal is conversion, not brand recall.
+Taglines belong in brand campaigns; value propositions anchor your homepage hero and pitch deck where the goal is conversion, not recall.

 how do I test which value proposition actually converts better